dykang/xslue/README.md

 ### xSLUE Data and Classifiers
 Please check more details in [xslue.com/task](http://xslue.com/task).
+NOTE: the downloading links are borken now.
+Please use this [Google drive link](https://drive.google.com/drive/folders/1JcpY638OBM6zQFuRXZU0IzqtXaueAHcZ?usp=sharing) instead as of now.
+Later, I will be hosting S3 or dedicated server again.

 | Style | Name |  Dataset | Classifier | Original |
 | :---: | :---: | :---: | :---: | :---: |